Chicago skyline

 Photograph: Shutterstock

-The 28 most beautiful Chicago parks
+The 31 best Chicago parks

 Advertising

 Chicago's motto is "City in a Garden," and our public green spaces live up to such a lofty name.
 With more than 600 facilities throughout the city, the Chicago Parks District boasts something for everyone, whether you're looking for a tiny neighborhood playlot for the kids or a vast swath of green space.
-Chicago parks are more than just places to work out, ride your bike or play tennis—they also offer plenty of cultural programming, such as the Millennium Park summer concert series or outdoor movies.
+Chicago parks are more than just places to work out, ride your bike or play tennis—they also offer plenty of cultural programming, such as summer festivals or outdoor movies.
 Most importantly, these Chicago attractions provide a space to relax and momentarily forget that you're in the middle of a large city filled with people, buildings and cars.
 Not sure which Chicago parks you should visit?
 Leaving aside Chicago beaches (unfair advantage, honestly), these are some of our favorite spots in the city.

 RECOMMENDED: The best places for hiking near Chicago